tetcore/substrate-verifiable-credentials/3/playing-our-game.md

 What other ideas can you think of?

 In the next section we will be creating a custom UI for this game using Substrate JavaScript libraries.
-This custom UI is sensitive to changes in naming conventions, so you may need to copy the final Substratekitties code to ensure compatibility.
+This custom UI is sensitive to changes in naming conventions, so you may need to copy the final substrate-verifiable-credentials code to ensure compatibility.

 <!-- tabs:start -->